nicklotz/dockerconcepts/public/02-docker-images.md

 docker exec -it testcontainerv2 ls
 ```

 > Do the filesystem contents match that of the saved image?
+Yes - you should see both `/file1` and `/file2` because the committed image captured all filesystem changes from the original container.

 7. Stop the container.
 ```